 They seem to be all pretty standard job postings, so it doesn't seem there's much to be learned here just yet.
 Cloud Chamber is looking for producers, engineers, level designers, environment artists, combat designers, and a bunch of other jobs that you'd commonly see for any large game.

 What we can tell is that Cloud Chamber is definitely staffing up.
 If BioShock 4 isn't already churning in full production mode, it certainly will be sooner rather than later.
 Back when the project codenamed Parkside was in the hands of Certain Affinity, a Kotaku report quoted someone involved as saying, "The issue is that Parkside’s not ready for lots of people."

 Now that BioShock 4 is being handled by Cloud Chamber and has presumably been through a period of pre-production, it seems the project finally is ready for an infusion of talent.

 When will we hear more about BioShock 4?

 Given how tight-lipped 2K and Cloud Chamber have been so far, it could be a while before we hear more about the next BioShock.
-As with most big-budget games, it seems most likely that we'll get new details or a trailer for BioShock 4 at one of the game industry events in 2020.
+We didn't hear any mention of BioShock 4 during the various digital showcases of 2020.
+Perhaps we'll hear more in 2021.